github.com/cloudfoundry-community/gautocloud

 This software will retrieve all services found in your environment and will pass informations from service to what we call a connector.
 A connector is responsible to create, in our context, a MySql client which make it available in your program.

-You only needs to import a connector to make it useable by gautocloud.
+You only needs to import a connector to make it usable by gautocloud.
 This system of import let you have only what you need to run your app (=do not create a huge binary) and let the possibility to create custom connector.

 Example (provide a *net/sql.DB struct):